ttcmk/Hello-world/README.md

 # Hello-world
 start to use GitHub

-I'm a master student who are digging into information security.
+I'm a master student who is digging into information security.